Zeeland: Demographics

-As of 1 January 2020, Zeeland has a population of 383,519 and a population density of 220 /km2.
-It is the least populous and the 2nd least densely populated province of the Netherlands.
+As of 1 January 2023, Zeeland had a population of 391,124 and a population density of 220 /km2.
+It is the least populous and the 3rd least densely populated province of the Netherlands.

 Religion

-Zeeland is mainly a Protestant region; Calvinism is dominant.
-The Dutch Bible Belt begins in Zeeland.
+Zeeland is more religious than the Netherlands as a whole, with over 53% being religious.
+The Dutch Bible Belt runs through Zeeland.
+Zeelandic Flanders is more religious (58.5%) than the rest of Zeeland (51.6%).
+Among the religious population, Reformed Christianity (Calvinism) is dominant, however there is also a large community of Roman Catholics, mostly concentrated in Zeelandic Flanders.

-There are also adherents of the Roman Catholic Church.
-After being long part of the vast Franco-Flemish Roman Catholic Diocese of Cambrai, Zeeland got its own bishopric, the Diocese of Middelburg, on 5 December 1559, which was suppressed in 1603, its territory being merged into the Apostolic Vicariate of Batavia, only to be 'restored' on March 22, 1803, as the Apostolic Vicariate of Breda, which was promoted to the present large (yet counting few faithful) Diocese of Breda, whose See is in the other part, western North Brabant, and enlarged further in 1955, gaining territory from the Roman Catholic Diocese of Haarlem-Amsterdam.
+After being long part of the vast Franco-Flemish Roman Catholic Diocese of Cambrai, Zeeland got its own bishopric, the Diocese of Middelburg, on 5 December 1559, which was suppressed in 1603, its territory being merged into the Apostolic Vicariate of Batavia, only to be 'restored' on 22 March 1803 as the Apostolic Vicariate of Breda, which was promoted to the present large (yet counting few faithful) Diocese of Breda, whose See is in the other part, western North Brabant, and enlarged further in 1955, gaining territory from the Roman Catholic Diocese of Haarlem–Amsterdam.

 Politics

 Provincial council

-The States-Provincial (Provinciale Staten) of Zeeland are the provincial council, called the States of Zeeland.
+The States of Zeeland is the provincial council of Zeeland.
+As of the 2023 provincial election, the governing coalition consists of the BBB, SGP, CDA, and VVD, with 23 of 39 seats.

 Provincial executive

-The Provincial-Executive (Gedeputeerde Staten) of Zeeland and the King's Commissioner (Commissaris van de Koning) of Zeeland are the provincial executive.

-Han Polman, member of D66, has been the King's Commissioner of Zeeland since 2013.

-As of the 2007 provincial election a coalition consisted of CDA, SGP, ChristianUnion and GreenLeft, with 20 of 39 seats.

-As of the 2011 provincial election a coalition consisted of VVD, PvdA, CDA and SGP, with 24 of 39 seats.

-As of the 2015 provincial election a coalition consisted of CDA, VVD, SGP and PvdA, with 22 of 39 seats.

-As of the 2019 provincial election the same coalition consists of CDA, VVD, SGP and PvdA, with 20 of 39 seats.
+The Provincial executive (Gedeputeerde Staten) of Zeeland is the executive branch of the province, which consists of several ministers and the King's commissioner of Zeeland.
+Hugo de Jonge (CDA) was appointed commissioner on September 3rd, 2025 (having been acting commissioner from September 2024 onwards).
+The previous commissioner was Han Polman (D66), who filled the position from March 1st, 2013 until September 16th, 2024.

 Economy

 The Gross domestic product (GDP) of the region was 13.6 billion € in 2018, accounting for 1.8% of the Netherlands economic output.
-GDP per capita adjusted for purchasing power was 30,900 € or 102% of the EU27 average in the same year.
+GDP per capita adjusted for purchasing power was €30,900, or 102% of the EU27 average that year.

 Transportation

 Train

-There is one passenger railway line, running from Flushing to Roosendaal, serving the following stations in Zeeland:
+There is one passenger railway line, running from Vlissingen to Roosendaal.
+It serves the following stations in Zeeland: